burgerbecky/pyburger/docs/truefalse.md

 True or False
 =============

-These set of functions are used to convert a value that resolves to `True` or `False` to the words "True" or "False".
+This set of functions are used to convert a value that resolves to `True` or `False` to the strings "True" or "False".
 However, due to the need for some output streams to require a specific form of case, these functions will output the strings according to these rules.
 The function burger.strutils.string_to_bool() is helpful in converting a larger number of strings and numbers into a boolean.

 burger.strutils.truefalse() outputs "true" or "false"